 Steve has also provided presentations on the background and processes involved in plan production to 6 local councils to assist them in deciding if an NDP was appropriate to their needs.

-As the earlier Plans are now moving towards completion, Steve has capacity to support additional Councils in creating their Neighbourhood Development Plans.
+As several Plans are now moving towards completion, Steve has capacity to support additional Councils in creating their Neighbourhood Development Plans.